hashgraph/hedera-services/docs/docker-quickstart.md

 ## Stopping or reinitializing the Compose network

-As you run operations against the local network, each node will periodically save its state using a combination of PostgreSQL tables under _../compose-network/pgdata/_ and state files under, for example, _../compose-network/node0/saved/com.hedera.services.ServicesMain/0/hedera/_.
+As you run operations against the local network, each node will periodically save its state using a combination of PostgreSQL tables under _compose-network/pgdata/_ and state files under, for example, _compose-network/node0/saved/com.hedera.services.ServicesMain/0/hedera/_.

 To stop the network, use `Ctrl+C` (or `docker-compose stop` if running with detached containers).

-Assuming a clean shutdown of the containers, when you restart with `docker-compose start`, the network will load from its last saved state.
-To completely reinitialize the network, use:
+Given a clean shutdown of the containers, when you restart with `docker-compose start`, the network will load from its last saved state.

+If an you have a problem restarting the network after stopping, you can simply re-initialize it via:
 ```
 docker-compose down
 rm -rf compose-network